Donovan James McCune: Printing

 McCune started his own hand-printing enterprise early in 1968.
 As a gift upon his retirement from Kaiser Permanente, he chose an Adana Horizontal Quarto Printing Press.
 He described his early foray into hand-printing: "Early in this new career — now three months old — I printed an apprentice-piece, Ad Dante, embodying the only Latin verses I have ever had the nerve to write — and that nearly fifty years ago.
 The presswork was atrocious."
 He then took lessons from Roger Levenson at the Tamalpais Press.

 In July 1968, McCune obtained an iron and steel Albion press, manufactured in London in 1852 by Hopkinson & Cope, the latter having invented it around 1820.
 The machine stood approximately six feet six inches in height and weighed just under 2,000 pounds.
 Because it was so large and McCune was only about five foot six, he had a platform built on which he could stand to operate the press.
-The plumed finial on top frequently sported a beret to add to the informality of McCune’s printing operation.
+The plumed finial on top frequently sported a beret to add to the informality of McCune's printing operation.

 McCune used his presses to print various hand-made publications and broadsheets.
 Although he enjoyed printing, he wrote in one letter that when he printed 100 copies of a single broadsheet (as he did for the Roxburghe Club), he found it exceedingly tedious.

 Clubs and societies

 While living in New York, McCune was a member of the Harvey Society, whose stated purpose was to establish a closer relationship between the practical side of medicine and the results of laboratory research.

-McCune joined the Vallejo Chamber of Commerce in 1957 and was the chairman of its Committee on Public Relations from 1959–60.
+McCune joined the Vallejo Chamber of Commerce in 1957 and was the chairman of its Committee on Public Relations from 1959 to 1960.
 In 1960, he became a member of the Board of Directors of the Solano County Legal Aid Society.
 In 1965, as a representative of the Legal Aid Society, he served on the Solano County Council of Economic Opportunity.